ngs-fzb/HaemoSeq/README.md

 For Research use only.
 Not for use in diagnostic procedures.

 # Getting Started
-For complete installation instructions, description and usage examples please read the manual.
+For complete installation instructions, description and usage examples please send a mail to mdiricks@fz-borstel.de.

 # Citation
 Diricks et al., 2022: https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-022-01017-x